-None at all until we decided to use it as a short cut to school on a kids electric bike.
+At last none until we decided to use it as a short cut to school on a kids electric bike!

 A brilliant kids electric bike already exists

-I’d seen a kids electric bike, an e-bike specifically designed for children, at Haibike’s show in Schweinfurt back in July.
+I’d seen a kids electric bike, an e-bike specifically designed for children, at Haibike’s show in Schweinfurt in July 2016.
 It’s designed for kids who are 8 years or older, perfect for my son’s needs.

-A few weeks ago I took the plunge and he’s now riding a 2016 Haibike HardFour RX with Yamaha PW motor, 400Wh battery pack and 9-speed Acera gears.
+I took the plunge and my son still rides his 2016 Haibike HardFour RX with Yamaha PW motor, 400Wh battery pack and 9-speed Acera gears.
 It has proper knobbly all-terrain tyres, an easy-to-use control panel on the handlebars and really effective disk brakes.

-The battery can be charged on the bike or unlocked and charged separately.This model has three assistance modes, a speedo and limited power that keeps the top speed around 12mph.
+The battery can be charged on the bike or unlocked and charged separately.This model has three assistance modes, a speedo and good disk brakes.
 It’s light enough for him to pick up, hop on and ride into the distance without any trouble.